georgeboholteanu/bootstrap-portfolio/README.md

 &nbsp;
 ## Features
 Web application has been created using HTML, CSS, JAVASCRIPT and Bootstrap including responsive design.
+It includes a toggle menu for mobile devices.

 &nbsp;
 ## Moch-up